-Starting off as a one-man operation, or solopreneur, is great.
+Starting off as a one-man operation is great.
 However, with the exception of a few lucky business models, it will only get you so far.

 You’ll need to hire and train a team.
 This exciting milestone will grow your business by leaps and bounds

 Put in the time to create a stellar employee training program before you even hire your first employee.
 Instead of stumbling through it, and possibly wasting your time, energy and money with the wrong people, this will enable to set up employees for success.